 This April, celebrate Move Your Money Month.

 What’s Move Your Money Month?
 It’s a time to inspire you to move your money closer to home — by banking with a community bank or credit union and investing in locally owned businesses in your region.
-Move Your Money Month is part of the Shop Indie Local movement, urging individuals to boost the ripple effect of economic and community benefits we receive when we spend and invest our dollars at locally owned businesses.
+Move Your Money Month is part of the Choose Indie Local program, which inspires and supports community members to boost the ripple effect of economic and community benefits we receive when we spend and invest dollars at locally owned businesses.

 Move Your Money: Bank Local